fred144/tiramisu/movie_wzrd/README.md

 # Rendering

+needs sim_scraper.py to be ran to get the logSFCs.

-point it to a rendering_dir, and name it movie_name.mp4.
+point it to a rendering_dir, and name it movie_name.mp4

 And change the framerate N, usually around 20 - 30 fps.